Liao dynasty: Dahe Confederation

-In 720 the military chief (Yaguan) Ketuyu attacked the reigning Khitan ruler, Suogu.
-Suogu fled to Yingzhou seeking Chinese protection.
+In 720, the military chief (Yaguan) Ketuyu attacked the reigning Khitan ruler, Suogu, who fled to Yingzhou seeking Chinese protection.
 General Xue Tai was ordered to punish Ketuyu but he failed and was captured along with Suogu and the Kumo Xi king Li Dapu.
-Ketuyu enthroned Suogu's cousin Yuyu as the new Khitan ruler.
-Ketuyu sent tribute to the Tang court but the official in charge treated him with rudeness.
-Ketuyu murdered the Khitan ruler Shaogu and defected to the Türks.
+Ketuyu enthroned Suogu's cousin Yuyu as the new Khitan ruler and sent tribute to the Tang court, but the official in charge treated him with rudeness.
+Ketuyu murdered the Khitan ruler and defected to the Türks.
 Ketuyu suffered a defeat against the Tang in 732 and fled while his Kumo Xi allies surrendered to the Tang.
 In 734, Ketuyu defeated a Tang army with the support of his Türkic allies and then lost another battle against Tang forces under the command of Zhang Shougui.
 The Tang convinced a Khitan military official, Li Guozhe, to murder Ketuyu and the Khitan ruler Qulie, who had been enthroned by Ketuyu.